CBorowski-dev/docs-operaton-org/content/update/minor/710-to-711/_index.md

 1. For developers: [Updated Front End Libraries](#updated-front-end-libraries)
 1. For developers: [HTTP Header Security in Webapps](#http-header-security-in-webapps)

-This guide covers mandatory migration steps as well as optional considerations for initial configuration of new functionality included in Camunda 7.11.
+This guide covers mandatory migration steps as well as optional considerations for initial configuration of new functionality included in Operaton.

 # Database Updates

-Every Camunda installation requires a database schema update.
+Every Operaton installation requires a database schema update.

 ## Procedure

 1. Check for [available database patch scripts]({{< ref "/update/patch-level.md#database-patches" >}}) for your database that are within the bounds of your update path.
- Locate the scripts at `$DISTRIBUTION_PATH/sql/upgrade` in the pre-packaged distribution (where `$DISTRIBUTION_PATH` is the path of an unpacked distribution) or in the [Camunda Artifact Repository](https://artifacts.camunda.com/artifactory/camunda-bpm/org/camunda/bpm/distro/camunda-sql-scripts/).
+ Locate the scripts at `$DISTRIBUTION_PATH/sql/upgrade` in the pre-packaged distribution (where `$DISTRIBUTION_PATH` is the path of an unpacked distribution) or in the [Operaton Artifact Repository](https://artifacts.camunda.com/artifactory/camunda-bpm/org/camunda/bpm/distro/camunda-sql-scripts/).
  We highly recommend to execute these patches before updating.
 Execute them in ascending order by version number.
  The naming pattern is `$DATABASENAME_engine_7.10_patch_?.sql`.